Vancouver Police Department: Gastown riots

 Also known as "The Battle of Maple Tree Square", Vancouver Police attacked a peaceful protest in the Gastown neighbourhood on August 7, 1971.
 The protestors opposed the use of coercive undercover police tactics.
 The Vancouver Police were accused of heavy-handed tactics such as indiscriminate beatings with their batons and charging on horseback at crowds of onlookers and tourists.

 Geography

-The VPD is divided into four geographic districts:
+The VPD is divided into four geographic districts, with one additional task force: